Ecommerce newsletters still represent an efficient tool for promoting your business products on the web and gaining customer loyalty.

 The essential power of ecommerce email campaigns depend on the deliverability of emails.
 And to be even more precise, it stands on how many of your messages eventually get into the Primary inbox of your recipients.

-A recent report states that, on average, it happens to 83% of emails.
+A recent report states that, on average, only 83% of emails successfully reach their recipient's inbox.
 There are several causes behind poor deliverability, which we'll explore below and share insights into dealing with them.

 Factors that reduce the effectiveness of email marketing